the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 # leanpub-end-insert
 ~~~~~~~~

-Now you can use the constants to extend the API url.
+Now you can use the constants to extend the API URL.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~